zyxrhythm/zyxw/README.txt

-The Ninja of Information @ port 43 and 53 --- also 443.
+The Information Ninja of port 43 and 53 --- also 443.

 ---------------------